-In January of 2013 I started cross-fitting at NOVA Strength and Conditioning.
-I documented some of the things I learned those first few weeks in a post entitled, A Fat Girl’s Confession on Starting CrossFit.
+In January of 2013 I started cross-fitting and I documented some of the things I learned those first few weeks in a post entitled, A Fat Girl’s Confession on Starting CrossFit.
 But despite the popularity of that post and my frequent sharing of CrossFit photos on Instagram and Facebook, I haven’t written much about my experience.
 It’s time to share again.

 CrossFit is individualized.